kzach88/ZachR-HW/README.md

-Containing all my R- assignment files
+This is my repository containing all my R- assignment2019 files

 The Teosinte related files are contained in TeositeFiles

-The maize related filed are contained in MaizeFiles The output grapha are located in output.Graphs
+The maize related filed are contained in MaizeFiles

+The output graphs are located in output.Graphs

+I only received a review feedback from Tianqui

+I reviewed the work for two repositories